auntyellow/math/monge.md

 <img src="diagrams/monge.png">

 **Monge's theorem** states that for any three circles in a plane, the intersection points of each of the three pairs of external tangent lines are collinear.
-This still holds even if one circle is completely inside another.
+This still holds even if one circle is completely inside the other.

 Let's apply Eq.
 1 onto three external intersections *D*, *E* and *F*: